BrianDanaher1/CNN-code/README.md

 MA 490 CNN code

-This code is part of the NNSS project "Evaluating the Variable Stride ALgorithm".
+This code is part of the NNSS project "Evaluating the Variable Stride Algorithm".
 This code can sucessfully do the following:
 -Take in diabetic retinopathy data from folders on Google Drive (two classes - 0 and 4) -Classify the data into testing and training data
 -Run the data through a convolutional neural network with variable stride as one of the pooling layers